KILTprotocol/portablegabi-tutorial/src/1_getting_started.md

 cd $GOPATH/src/github.com/KILTprotocol/portablegabi
 ```

-Install all the dependencies, build the portablegabi WASM and compile the typescript code.
+Install all the dependencies, build the Portablegabi WASM and compile the typescript code.

 ```bash
 yarn install